 New SBA Small-Business Definition Hurts Actual Small Businesses

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »What is a small business, anyway?
+Opinions expressed by Entrepreneur contributors are their own.What is a small business, anyway?
 How big can it be before it's not a small business anymore?
 The Small Business Administration has been mulling these questions and now, for the first time in decades, has redefined how large a company can be and still qualify for SBA assistance.

 In some industries, small businesses can now be a lot bigger.
 Which seems like a big step in the wrong direction.

 The SBA sets its cutoffs based on either the number of employees or average annual receipts.
 Previously, $7 million in annual revenue was the cutoff for most industries.

 But in the review, the SBA boosted that cutoff to more than $35 million for some business types.
 The result is that 18,000 more businesses now can seek help from SBA in obtaining federal contracts and loans.